conan-io/docs/reference/commands.rst

 This way the first entry in the PYTHONPATH variable will be `/other/path` but the PYTHONPATH values declared in the requirements of the project will be appended at the end using the system path separator.

-Read more about environment variables management here: :ref:`Manage environment variables in your recipes<migrate_to_new_environment_management>`

 settings
 ++++++++